NYS Licensed Social Worker Loan Forgiveness (LSWLF) Program

 How to Apply

-Note: A previously designated recipient does not have to submit another NYS Licensed Social Worker Loan Forgiveness Program Application, but must request payment each year; See Payment below.
+Note: A previously designated recipient does not have to submit another NYS Licensed Social Worker Loan Forgiveness Program Application, but must request a payment each year; See Payment below.

 The number of awards paid under this Program is limited to available funding; a recipient is not guaranteed a payment in each following year, however, priority is given to prior recipients seeking payment.